Nicconike/AutomatedGo/README.md

 The tool uses various patterns to detect Go versions, making it flexible for different project setups.

 Missing any file types you expected to see?
-Let me know through [discussions](https://github.com/Nicconike/goautomate/discussions).
+Let me know via [discussions](https://github.com/Nicconike/goautomate/discussions).

 ## Contributing